Vaccine playbook: what to expect and when

 When will life return to normal, when will immunity kick in?

-What can the public expect from a vaccination?
+CHICAGO — As the CDC begins to schedule the vaccine rollout, what can the public expect from a vaccination?
 Will we still have to be cautious about social contact and wear masks?
 How long before immunity kicks in?
 When will life return to normal?

 Northwestern Medicine infectious disease and critical care experts offer a vaccine playbook below.

 Dr. Michelle Prickett is an associate professor of medicine at Northwestern University Feinberg School of Medicine and a Northwestern Medicine pulmonary and critical care specialist.

 Dr. Robert Murphy is executive director of the Institute for Global Health at Northwestern University Feinberg School of Medicine and Northwestern Medicine infectious disease expert.

 Dr. Benjamin Singer is assistant professor of medicine at Northwestern University Feinberg School of Medicine and a Northwestern Medicine pulmonary and critical care specialist.